BrianPerel/librarySite/README.md

 check out or return items, and check item return dates and extend it, edit personal account information
 * The admin has special privileges to add, update, or remove items from the database in case an item is bought or sold.
 This feature ensures that the database is always up-to-date and accurate

-- We are giong to use XAMPP local web server solution stack package with Apache HTTP server and MySQL DBMS service
+- We are going to use XAMPP local web server solution stack package with Apache HTTP server and MySQL DBMS service

 ## Technologies used: